 Take time to plan

 Before you and your partner start

 treatment, talk about how far you want to go with treatment.
 For

 example, you may want to try medicine but don't want to have surgery.
 You may change your mind during your treatment, but it's good to start with

-an idea where you want to draw the line.
+an idea of what you want your limits to be.

 Treatment for fertility can also cost a lot.
 And insurance often doesn't cover these expenses.
 If cost is a